 Bike 20 miles on a scenic, closed-road (read: no cars!) ride throughout Washington, DC.
 The family-friendly race encourages participation by bicyclists of all ages, as you cruise past the nation’s iconic landmarks.
 Waiting for you as you end your 20-mile journey is the Finish Festival, with live music, fun activities and food and drink.

-Attendees spanning local neighborhoods to the ends of the world join together for DC’s annual Capital Pride festival, celebrating the LGBTQ community and the fight for equal rights.
-If there’s one thing to catch, make sure it’s the Pride Festival and Concert, which attracts A-list stars, such as last year’s VIP, Miley Cyrus.
-A range of signature events – a rooftop pool party, a block party, Pride Parade – round out the festivities.
+Local, national and international attendees join together for DC’s annual Capital Pride festival, celebrating the LGBTQ community and the fight for equal rights.
+If there’s one thing to catch, make sure it’s the Pride Festival and Concert, which often attracts A-list stars.
+A range of signature events – a rooftop pool party, a block party, the Pride Parade – round out the festivities.

 Washington, DC’s star-studded jazz history reigns on with the DC Jazz Festival, an annual showcase of national and local musicians which commemorates its 15th anniversary in 2019.
-The citywide celebration invites guests to venues including Yards Park, Howard Theatre and the Kennedy Center, as well as some of DC’s most intimate jazz clubs.
+The citywide celebration invites guests to venues including The Wharf and the Kennedy Center, as well as some of DC’s most intimate jazz clubs.
 Concerts are both ticketed and offered free of charge.
 Top reasons to hit this year's festival include its unique VIP experiences, headlining shows and popular Jazz in the Hoods series.

 The Smithsonian Folklife Festival is a free international cultural festival spotlighting various nations and communities every year.
 Held on the National Mall, the festival features immersive exhibits, live music, cooking demos and plenty more.
-So what’s in store for 2018?
-Attendees can experience human towers by way of Catalan, Armenian craftsmanship and cuisine, as well as other unique experiences originating on the African continent.
+So what’s in store for 2019?
+Attendees will be immersed in the social power of music, with programs that will feature music from Benin, Brazil and many more.